davidjbradshaw/iframe-resizer/README.md

 ##Version History
-* v2.4.1 Fix screen flicker issue with scroll hight calculation methods in v2.4.0.
+* v2.4.1 Fix screen flicker issue with scroll height calculation methods in v2.4.0.
 * v2.4.0 Improved handling of alternate sizing methods, so that they will now shrink on all trigger events, except *Interval*.
 Prevent error when incoming message to iFrame is an object.
 * v2.3.2 Fix backwards compatibility issue between V2 iFrame and V1 hostpage scripts.
 * v2.3.1 Added setHeightCalculationMethod() method in iFrame.
 Added *min* option to the height calculation methods.
 Invalid value for *heightCalculationMethod* is now a warning rather than an error and now falls back to the default value.